push-eax/aalg-filemgr/README.txt

 - "add ID NAME" adds a node to the NodeCollection.
 - "delete ID" removes a node from the NodeCollection.
 - "list" displays the nodes contained in the NodeCollection as well as their IDs and names.
+- "sorts" sorts the NodeCollection in place using a bubble sort and reports performance.
+- "sortf" sorts the NodeCollection using a merge sort and reports performance.
 - "flush" serializes the ArrayList contained within NodeCollection and writes it to the file indicated with the "init" command.
 - "exit" exits the program.

 The NodeCollection is kept in memory unless explicitly flushed to disk.
 If the user exits without flushing, any nodes added will be lost.

+Performance data can be found in the data/ directory.

 To compile: